discourse/discourse/docs/INSTALL.md

-# Discourse "Quick-and-Dirty" Install Guide
+# Discourse Install Guide

 It is still early times for Discourse.
-From our FAQ:
+From [our FAQ](http://www.discourse.org/faq/):

 > Discourse is brand new.
 Discourse is early beta software, and likely to remain so for many months.
 > Please experiment with it, play with it, give us feedback, submit pull requests – but any consideration